Mount Etna: Modern-day eruptions (1923–present)

 On 4 September 2007, a major episode of lava fountaining occurred from the new vent on the east side of the Southeast Crater, also producing a plume of ash and scoriae which fell over the east flank of the volcano.
 A lava flow travelled about 4.5 km into the uninhabited Valle del Bove.
-This eruption was visible far into the plains of Sicily, ending the following morning between the hours of 5 to 7 a.m. local time.
+This eruption was visible far into the plains of Sicily, ending the following morning between the hours of 5 am and 7 am local time.
 Catania-Fontanarossa Airport shut down operations during the night for safety precautions.

 An eruption on the morning of 13 May 2008, immediately to the east of Etna's summit craters was accompanied by a swarm of more than 200 earthquakes and significant ground deformation in the summit area.
 The eruption continued at a slowly diminishing rate for 417 days, until 6 July 2009, making this the longest flank eruption of Etna since the 1991–1993 eruption that lasted 473 days.
-Previous eruptions, in 2001, 2002–2003, and 2004–2005 had lasted 3 weeks, 3 months, and 6 months, respectively.
-Lava flows advanced 6.5 km during the first few days of this eruption but thereafter stagnated at many minor distances from the vents; during the last months of the eruption lava rarely advanced more than 1 km downslope.
+Previous eruptions, in 2001, 2002–2003, and 2004–2005 had lasted three weeks, three months, and six months, respectively.
+Lava flows advanced 6.5 km during the first few days of this eruption but thereafter stagnated at many minor distances from the vents; during the last months of the eruption lava rarely advanced more than one kilometre downslope.

 Through January 2011 to February 2012, the summit craters of Etna were the site of intense activity.
 Frequent eruptions and ash columns forced the authorities to shut down the Catania airport on several occasions.
 The July 2011 episode also endangered the Sapienza Refuge, the main tourist hub on the volcano, but the lava flow was successfully diverted.
 In 2014, a flank eruption started involving lava flows and strombolian eruptions.
 This was the first flank eruption since 2008–09.

 On 3 December 2015, an eruption occurred which climaxed between 03:20 and 04:10 local time.
-The Voragine crater exhibited a lava fountain which reached 1 km in height, with an ash plume which reached 3 km in height.
+The Voragine crater exhibited a lava fountain that reached 1 km in height, with an ash plume which reached 3 km in height.
 The activity continued on the following days, with an ash plume that reached 7 km in height that forced Catania airport to shut down for a few hours.
 Volcanic gas emissions from this volcano are measured by a multi-component gas analyzer system, which detects pre-eruptive degassing of rising magmas, improving prediction of volcanic activity.